Mull Eagle Watch

 You might meet lots of other wild things too: otters catching fish, porpoises and dolphins, seals, red deer, hares and stoats… how good does that sound?

 Booking is essential.
 Each trip lasts about two hours.
-Adult tickets (including RSPB members) cost £6.
-If you're under 16, your ticket costs £3.
+Adult tickets (including RSPB members) cost £8.
+If you're under 16, your ticket costs £4.
+A family ticket (2 adults and 2 children) costs £20.
 If you live on Mull, it's free.
 Please pay the ranger on the day by cash or cheque ('Mull & Iona Community Trust').
 Sorry, we don't have a card machine at the moment.

 When can you see us?